realFranco/quantitative_analysis/web_service/backend/README.md

 into a Linux distribution.

 - `PROJECT_NAME`:
-    - Description: The name of the project by default will have the name `q_analysis`, if the project name change you should change this value as well.
+    - Description: The name of the project by default will have the name `quantitative_analysis`, if the project name change you should change this value as well.

 - `PROJECT_LOCATION`: